jPDFTwist/jPDFTwist/README.md

 ## Dependencies

-jPDFTwist depends on these libraries.
+jPDFTwist depends on these libraries:

 * bcmail.jar
 * bcprov.jar